innolitics/natural-neighbor-interpolation/README.rst

 Future Work
 -----------

-- Add option to avoid extrapolation
+- Provide options for extrapolation handling
-- Support floats and doubles
+- Support floats (only support doubles at the moment)
-- Support 2D
+- Support 2D (only support 3D)
-- Support higher dimensions (?)
 - Add documentation with discussion on limitations of discrete sibson's method
 - Uncomment cpplint from tox.ini and cleanup C++ code